 First, education.
-Generally no or less education makes a person an easy prey for quack practitioners although educated people also might visit them depending on certain circumstances.
+Generally, no or less education makes a person an easy prey for quack practitioners although educated people also might visit them depending on certain circumstances.
 When a person makes false claims of providing cure a person with no education is more likely to be easily fooled.

 Second, is poverty (which might go alongside illiteracy).
-Poverty might make an individual’s life miserable to seek modern medical care which is very much expensive for certain treatments and sometimes even middle class higher-average income person might succumb to its expenditure burden.
-For example certain cancer medications are so costly that a person might look for the easy alternatives and land in the quacks trap who may make false promises of providing cheap treatment.
+Poverty might make an individual’s life miserable to seek modern medical care which is very much expensive for certain treatments and sometimes even middle-class higher-average income person might succumb to its expenditure burden.
+For example, certain cancer medications are so costly that a person might look for the easy alternatives and land in the quacks trap who may make false promises of providing cheap treatment.

 Fourth and final point is certain deficiencies in mainstream medicine itself.
-For example in modern medicine huge amount of diseases exist in which doctors mostly can’t cure the disease but help us leave with the disease like in hypertension, diabetes, stroke, HIV, SLE, multiple sclerosis, certain stages of cancers etc. In such medical scenarios quack practitioners might make false claims of curing the disease and people in search for an easy cure becomes their prey.
+For example in modern medicine huge amount of diseases exist in which doctors mostly can’t cure the disease but help us leave with the disease like in hypertension, diabetes, stroke, HIV, SLE, multiple sclerosis, certain stages of cancers etc. In such medical scenarios, quack practitioners might make false claims of curing the disease and people in search of an easy cure becomes their prey.
 One such common example is probably cases of certain body pains like certain arthritis where a certified doctor might provide pain relief very cautiously to not victimize the body with side effects of pain medications like steroids etc. but a quack practitioner might not bother at all about those side effects and give high dose steroids and provide remarkable and rapid relief of pain.
-It’s probably nature of humans to trust the person who decreases our bodily pain sufferings no matter what the side effects of those drugs are and trust to such quack practitioner’s piles up in human mind and the appreciation spreads to other pain affected individuals fast.
-I remember a lady with such chronic pain issues landed to hospital after getting damage to her kidney to an extent that made a kidney transplantation decision necessary due to long-term use of certain immune suppressing drugs by a quack practitioner (probably the person was getting those drugs for about 9 or 10 years).
+It’s probably nature of humans to trust the person who decreases our bodily pain sufferings no matter what the side effects of those drugs are and trust to such quack practitioner’s piles up in the human mind and the appreciation spreads to other pain affected individuals fast.
+I remember a lady with such chronic pain issues landed to hospital after getting damage to her kidney to an extent that made a kidney transplantation decision necessary due to long-term use of certain immune-suppressing drugs by a quack practitioner (probably the person was getting those drugs for about 9 or 10 years).